contaware/git-docs-notes/README.md

   git clean
   ```

-  - `-f` force option is usually needed
+  - `-f` force option is usually needed.
-  - `-n` for a dry-run, it shows what would be removed
+  - `-n` for a dry-run, it shows what would be removed.
-  - `-x` removes also the ignored files
+  - `-x` removes also the ignored files.

 ### Restore files